 One Block Wonder Panel Quilt Class Reunion Jan 26, 4-6 Then class is Feb.
 16, Mar 16, and Mar.
 30, 10:30-5 Sue Frerich \$25 For all of you who missed the class before, you don't want to miss this class.
-First we'll have a trunk show to showcase all of the One Block Wonder Panel guilts you've done over the last couple of years.
-Everyone is invited to come see all the wonderful quilts--which means, everyone who has taken the class, get your quilt tops done!
-You have a month to go before the reunion!
-The next class starts in February, so sign up early to make sure you get a space--which is limited for this class.
-And start choosing your panels for your own One Block Wonder Panel Quilt.
+First we'll have a trunk show to showcase all of the One Block Wonder Panel quilts you've done over the last couple of years.
+Everyone is invited to come see all the wonderful quilts--which means,

-Paper Pieced Tulip Sat Mar 2, 12-\$25 make this beautiful tulip block and into a wall hanging or make more for a bed sized quilt.
-This class is suitable for beginning paper piecers (see also Beginning Paper Piecing).
-The required book also has more paper pieced flowers, so once you learn how to paper piece, you can make any of the other flowers in the book.
+You will learn to make this beautiful you can turn it into a wall hanging for a bed sized quilt.
+This class is beginning paper piecers (see also Piecing).
+The required book also has pieced flowers, so once you learn piece, you can make any of the the book.